 For a complete listing of guidelines when using the Alternate Access entrances, please download our Guest Assistance Guide.

 Here’s How it Works:

 - The guest with a mobility restriction or cognitive impairment should visit Guest Services upon their arrival at the park to express their inability to wait in the regular line.
 Some questions are asked to ensure that the rider has the required physical criteria in order to safely experience rides.
-Our team will then evaluate the conversation ("variables might work better than conversation") to provide details for the guest to help during their visit -- which can include our Boarding Pass program if eligible.
+Our team will then evaluate the variables to provide details for the guest to help during their visit -- which can include our Boarding Pass program if eligible.

 - The guest with a mobility restriction or cognitive impairment will receive a "Rider Access Form" that lists the rides that the guest with a disability can safely enjoy.

 - The guest may proceed to the eligible ride of their choice after receipt of the Boarding Pass.